MQ-COMP3310/group-project-2-wow/README.md

 # Setting Up Environment for Playwright Tests
 First cd into the project directory then `run ./install_playwright.ps1` This will install the necessary Playwright packages for the playwright_tests.spec.ts to run.
+Note that run.py already calls this powershell script and installs the necessary packages.
+This is done so that it is easier to run the playwright tests as seen below.

 # Running Playwright Tests
 The test file exists under /project/tests/playwright_tests.spec.ts